Representations of Lie superalgebras in prime characteristic II: The queer series

 Another main result of the paper is the proof of the super KW conjecture, which was first formulated in \cite{WZ}, for $\g =\qn$ with nilpotent $p$-characters.
 Let $\chi\in \ev \g^*$ be nilpotent.
 We regard $\chi \in \g^*$ by setting $\chi(\od \g) = 0$.
 Denote the centralizer of $\chi$ in $\g$, which is clearly $\Z_2$-graded, by $\g_{\chi} = \g_{\chi,\bar 0} + \g_{\chi,\bar 1}$.
 We show that $\dim \ev \g - \dim \g_{\chi,\bar{0}} = \dim \od \g - \dim \g_{\chi,\bar{1}}$, and this number is actually an even integer say $2d$.
 The following theorem should be regarded as a queer generalization of the celebrated Kac-Weisfeiler conjecture (Premet's theorem \cite{Pr1}) for Lie algebras of reductive algebraic groups.

 \begin{thmc} [Theorem~\ref{th:superKW}] Let $\chi \in \ev \g^*$ be a nilpotent $p$-character.
 Then the dimension of every simple $\rea{\chi}{\g}$-module is divisible by $\delta = p^d 2^d$. \end{thmc}

 The proof of the above theorem is similar to the one in \cite{WZ} for basic classical Lie superalgebras, which in turn is a generalization of the approach of \cite{Pr1} with some modification using an idea from Skryabin \cite{Skr}.
 A $\Z$-grading on $\g$ associated to $\chi$ is first constructed, which leads to the construction of a $p$-nilpotent Lie subalgebra $\m$ of $\g$.
-Then an elementary argument without using support variety shows that every simple $\rea{\chi}{\g}$-module is free over $\rea{\chi}{\m}$, and the above theorem follows now by noting that the dimension of $\rea{\chi}{\m}$ is $\delta=p^d 2^d$.
+Then an elementary argument without using support varieties shows that every simple $\rea{\chi}{\g}$-module is free over $\rea{\chi}{\m}$, and the above theorem follows now by noting that the dimension of $\rea{\chi}{\m}$ is $\delta=p^d 2^d$.